 Information, advice and fun things to do Regardless of their age, this may be a difficult time for some children and young people.
 They may experience worrying thoughts about their health or that of family and friends, they may feel anxious and sad about being socially isolated or just become fed-up and bored.
 At this time families really need to look after their mental health and wellbeing and we’re here to help.
 Click on the Somerset Children and Young People Health and Wellbeing website for our Family Advice for staying Happy, Healthy and Safe at Home.
 The website also has a lot of useful resources for professionals working with children and young people in Somerset, to support them during the coronavirus response.
-Return to Education: Welcome Back to Somerset Schools!
-Somerset’s education leaders have been busy over the summer getting their schools, colleges and early years settings ready for September.
-Children of all ages are expected to return to school, and a message on behalf of the county’s head teachers has been issued – “we’re ready and we can’t wait to welcome you back.”
-Faye Purbrick, Somerset County Council’s Cabinet Member for Education, said: “We know that there will be concerns and anxiety about schools returning next week and we will continue provide support to education colleagues and families over the coming months “As with before the summer break, Somerset schools are doing an amazing job of delivering the best school environment and education for all our students and I am continually grateful for everything that they are doing to reassure everyone and welcome their students back to school.”
-To find out more information please click on the link below Return to Education support for children, Young People & Families Covid-19 Children and Families latest newsletter can be found here Lifehacks We believe that mental health is something we do, not something we have.
+Covid 19 Testing: A quick guide Use this quick guide to see: What to do if…… Action Needed…….& Back to Normal/Back to School Adults – Covid checker testing pdf Children and schools – covid checker-schools pdf To find out more information please click on the link below Return to Education support for children, Young People & Families Covid-19 Children and Families latest bulletin can be found here Lifehacks We believe that mental health is something we do, not something we have.
 It’s about doing things that help keep us well and happy, or that help us feel better when things are tough.
 Well, with Covid-19 things are pretty tough, so we reworked the Lifehacks for life under a global pandemic.
 The Covid-19 Lifehacks are backed up with further ideas and links on our CYP Public Health website Somerset County Council has launched a new mobile health service for parents and young people making it easier for them to get health and wellbeing advice.
 ChatHealth is available Monday-Friday from 9am-5pm.
 Parents of children 0-4: Confidential help from Health Visiting Team for parents and carers of 0-4 years.
 Just send a text.
 07480 635514 Parents of children 5-19 years: If you have a child 5-19 and looking for confidential help and advice?
 Just send a text to your School Nurse Team.
 07480 635515 Young People 11-19 years: Discreet and quick.
 If you’re 11-19 it only takes one text to start making a difference.
 You’ll get confidential advice from your local School Nurse Team.
 You don’t have to give your name if you don’t want to.
 07480 635516 Young People’s Mental Health Helpline Now ‘Live’ 01823 276892 At this time of uncertainty and ongoing challenges to our daily lives, we recognise the importance of keeping ourselves emotionally well and getting the right support for our Mental Health.
 The opportunity to talk to someone who can listen, advise and support on how to take care of ourselves and ones we care for, is of vital importance.
 Expanding on the existing successful Somerset Mindline service, the round-the-clock helpline will make it quicker and easier for people in Somerset to get the right advice they need for their mental health and wellbeing.
 Open 24 hours a day, seven-days a week, it is open to people of all ages who need urgent mental health support.
 The helpline is the first port of call for mental health help – it is operated by people in your local area who will know how best to support you.
 Kooth Kooth is a free, safe and anonymous way for young people to receive counselling, advice and support online.
 Staffed by fully trained and qualified counsellors and available until 10pm each night, 365 days per year, it provides a much needed out of hours service for advice and support.
 We also provide fully moderated forums for peer to peer support and self-help tools, so that young people can develop ways to manage their emotional wellbeing on a daily basis.
 Kooth is available to all young people in Somerset aged 11-18.
 See, Hear, Respond provides online support to vulnerable children, young people and families – whose voices are not heard and who are not seen.
 The service has just been launched and for more information please visit https://www.barnardos.org.uk/see-hear-respond.